Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

 \subsubsection{\textbf{NSGA-II}}

 In our experiment settings, our total population size is 100.
 Then $P_{0}$ is sorted based on the non-dominated sorting and the size of $P_{0}$ is 50.
 From Line 9 to Line 10 in Algorithm 2, we employ the tournament scheme and mutation operator discussed in Sec. \ref{crossover_operator} and Sec. \ref{mutation_operator} to generate a offspring population $Q_{0}$ of size 50.
-The mutation probability is 0.1 which means that we have 10$\%$ to trigger the mutation operator.
 The number of individuals which take part in tournament scheme is 10.
 During the iteration of optimization (Lines 14-32), a combined population $R_{t} = P_{t} \cup Q_{t}$ is formed and the size of $R_{t}$ is 100.
 Note that the population size of $P_{t+1}$ and $Q_{t+1}$ are both 50.
 The number of generation is set to 20.
 We use the hypervolume (HV) to indicate whether our search algorithm has been converged or not.
 Most of our experiments indicate that our multi-objective search algorithm has been converged at 18th generation.